 As a symbol of navigation, the dove is a helpful totem for finding clarity and direction in your life.
 While it might not always seem obvious to you, the dove reminds you that you have a sixth sense.
 You do have a higher level of consciousness – it’s just a matter of tapping into it.
 You can do this through prayer, meditation, or even setting an intention for guidance before you go to sleep at night.

 Pigeons were used to carry messages as far back as 3000 BC in ancient Egypt.
-They were also used in ancient Greece to share the results of the Olympic Games with people who were far away (and didn’t have the benefit of watching them on TV.)
-In fact, the pigeon’s ability to find its way to a location was so precise that they were used in war time to send encrypted messages.
+They were also used in ancient Greece to share the results of the Olympic Games with people who were far away (and didn’t have the modern benefit of watching them on TV!)
+In fact, the pigeon’s ability to find their way to a location was so precise that they were used in war time to send encrypted messages.3

-As a symbol for messages coupled with being a symbol of peace, the pigeon and its dove counterpart remind us of the importance of communication in our relationships.
-Staying in touch, expressing ourselves, and acknowledging what others have to express is the key to having happy, high-quality relationships with others.
+As a symbol for messages coupled with being a symbol of peace, pigeons and their dove counterparts remind us of the importance of communication in our relationships.
+Staying in touch, expressing ourselves, and acknowledging what others have to say is the key to having happy, high-quality relationships with others.

 White Dove Meaning

-A white dove symbolizes purity, innocence, and the divine.
+A white dove symbolizes purity and innocence as well as divinity.
 Like a white lily flower or lotus, the white dove embodies the idea of something that rises above the profane to exist in more exalted state.

 Dove Spirit Animal

-When the dove is your spirit animal, you have been blessed with a gentle guide who can help you as you navigate your life path.
+When the dove is your spirit animal, you have been blessed with a gentle guide who can help you as you navigate your life path here on Earth.

 You may already know that the dove is your spirit animal, or one may have suddenly crossed your path and made themselves known to you.
 Seeing a dove or even a pair of doves is always a positive omen.

 Dove people are loving, gentle, and kind.
-In addition, they are naturals at diplomacy.
-A dove suddenly coming into your life can be a reminder for you to express your peaceful and loving nature.
+In addition, they are naturals when it comes to diplomacy.
+A dove suddenly coming into your life can be a reminder for you to express your peaceful and loving nature and that you have the ability to create peace where there is confrontation.

 In addition, the dove spirit animal can remind you of the idea of soul mates.
 The dove says to cherish the people closest to you, as they will be with you lifetime after lifetime.